2025-2026 Course Catalog

 BUEN 440: The Business of You

-In this course students are challenged to view themselves as a constantly evolving business, each day looking to do more, and grow more.
-Students will learn to create flexible, incremental plans, and supportive networks, and about topics such as the basics of marketing, performance psychology, and managing risk.
-Exercises and quest speakers will focus on skills such as interviewing, creating and refining resumes and CVs, and networking.
+In this course students are challenged to view themselves as a constantly evolving business, each day looking to do more and grow more.
+Students will learn to create flexible, incremental plans, develop supportive networks, and learn about topics such as marketing basics, performance psychology, and managing risk.
+Exercises and guest speakers will focus on skills such as interviewing, creating and refining resumes and CVS, and networking.
 May not be taken for credit if already have credit for UNIC 295.
-PREREQUISITES: I & E 100 OR BUEN 100 OR at least one course in the BUEN Entrepreneurship focus area
+PREREQUISITES: I & E 200 OR BUEN 100 OR at least one course in the BUEN Entrepreneurship focus area

 Units: 6